 Outpatient kidney transplant biopsies are performed in our program to better aid in the diagnosis of kidney conditions and a number of different services are provided through the clinic, including focused transplant care, attention to blood pressure, cardiac, bone and metabolic aspects that are unique to transplantation.

-Fellows have yearly month long rotation with the transplant team.
+Fellows have yearly month-long rotations with the transplant team.

-The scope of the interventional nephrology training at OMC includes:
+The scope of the interventional nephrology training includes:

 - Ultrasound-guided percutaneous kidney biopsies